Durable Beekeeping for Sustainable Livelihoods in Tanzania

 These interventions will help improve the quality of honey production while supporting the long-term sustainability of the bee colonies.

-• Livelihood Improvement: By increasing honey production, the project will directly improve the incomes of participating farmers and their families, providing them with a more reliable and sustainable source of income.
+• Livelihood Improvement: By increasing honey production, the project will directly improve the incomes of 2,700 households of participating farmers and their families, providing them with a more reliable and sustainable source of income.

-• Environmental Benefits: The bees will continue to play a vital role in local agriculture by pollinating plants within a 1.5 km radius of the hives, boosting both agricultural and landscape biodiversity.
+• Environmental Benefits: The bees will continue to play a vital role in local agriculture by pollinating plants around the hives, boosting both agricultural and landscape biodiversity.

 The project’s success hinges on both the training provided and the long-term support by local beekeeping experts.
 A volunteer at Mavuno Project, will be responsible for coordinating the honey processing unit and overseeing the training of local farmers.
 This role will be pivotal in ensuring that the beekeeping methods introduced have a lasting impact, contributing to the sustainability of the beekeeping sector in Chonyonyo.